aws-samples/CloudInstanceOptimizer/README.md

 2. **FEM Calculation:** [Folder](/examples/fem_calculation) Similiar to the prime number calculation, but a much more intensive workload.
 This includes more complicated containers and runscripts.
 3. **FEM Parallelization Optimization:** [Folder](/examples/fem_calculation_optimization) Example of how to find the best parallel configuration for the FEM workload.
 The runtime is the main objective function for the optimization.
 4. **GPU Training Optimization:** [Folder](/examples/gpu_training_optimization) Example of how to find the best learning rate, batch size, and epochs for a GPU ML training workload.
 The test set loss is the main objective function for the optimization.
+5. **MultiGPU MultiNode Benchmarking:** [Folder](/examples/gpu_training_benchmark) Example of benchmarking a GPU workload.
+In this case, we are training a ViT (Vision Transformer) Neural Network and want to see how the training speed changes with multiple GPUs and multiple nodes.
+This example shows how to run all permutations.

 ### Terminate Tasks